yoyz/picoloop/README.md

 Changelog
 =========

-V0.76a
+V0.76ab
-- first port on psvita thanks to #henkaku team
+- a : first port on psvita thanks to #henkaku team
+- b : re add polyrithmic in PSH,
+- b : fix bpm speed ( slightly higher )
+- b : STOP the sequencer with A+B in BPM and START the sequencer wih A+START in BPM
+- b : fix ps vita LTRIGGER and RTRIGGER
+- b : fix the SELECT+UP/Down to change volume, but not change the track

 V0.75abcdef: